Generation gap: Language brokering

-Another phenomenon within a language that works to define a generation gap occurs within families in which different generations speak different primary languages.
-In order to find a means to communicate within the household environment, many have taken up the practice of language brokering, which refers to the "interpretation and translation performed in everyday situations by bilinguals who have had no special training".
-In immigrant families where the first generation speaks primarily in their native tongue, the second generation primarily in the language of the country in which they now live while still retaining fluency in their parent's dominant language, and the third generation primarily in the language of the country they were born in while retaining little to no conversational language in their grandparent's native tongue, the second generation family members serve as interpreters not only to outside persons, but within the household, further propelling generational differences and divisions by means of linguistic communication.
+Another aspect of language use which works to define a generation gap occurs within families in which different generations speak different primary languages.
+To help communicate within a family, "language brokerage" may be used: that is, the "interpretation and translation performed in everyday situations by bilinguals who have had no special training".
+In some immigrant families, the first generation speaks mainly their native tongue; the second generation speaks mainly the host language (i.e. that of the country in which they now live) while still retaining fluency in their parent's dominant language; and the third generation mainly uses the host language, and retain little or no conversational skills in their grandparents' native tongue.
+In such families, the second generation family members serve as interpreters not only to outside persons, but within the household, further propelling generational differences and divisions by means of linguistic communication.

 In some immigrant families and communities, language brokering is also used to integrate children into family endeavors and into civil society.
 Child integration has become very important to form linkages between new immigrant communities and the predominant culture and new forms of bureaucratic systems.
-It also serves towards child development by learning and pitching in.
+It also helps child development by learning, and pitching in.

 Workplace attitudes

 USA Today reported that younger generations are "entering the workplace in the face of demographic change and an increasingly multi-generational workplace".
 Multiple engagement studies show that the interests shared across the generation gap by members of this increasingly multi-generational workplace can differ substantially.

-A popular belief held by older generations is that the characteristics of Millennials can potentially complicate professional interactions.
-Some consider Millennials to be narcissistic and self-centered.
-When millennials first enter a new organization, they are often greeted with wary coworkers.
-Studies have found that millennials are usually exceptionally confident in their abilities and seek key roles in significant projects early on in their careers.

-Most of these inflated expectations are direct results of the generation's upbringing.
-During the Great Recession, millennials watched first-hand as their parents worked long hours, only to fall victim to downsizing and layoffs.
-Many families could not withstand these challenges, leading to high divorce rates and broken families.
-In fact, 59% of Millennials say the Great Recession negatively impacted their career plans, while only 35% of mature workers feel the same way.
-For these reasons, millennials are more likely to negotiate the terms of their work.
-Though some boomers view this as lazy behavior, others have actually been able to learn from millennials, reflecting on whether the sacrifices that they had made in their lives provided them with the happiness that they had hoped for.
+Researchers, who found evidence that millennials are relatively more confident in their abilities, speculate that they were 'buoyed by an educational system with inflated grades and standardized tests' and that this may complicate relations with colleagues of other generations.